 The parameters affecting THC detection timeframes

-Saliva tests can show THC for up to 72 hours in regular users, while hair tests can detect it for up to 90 days.
-These facts are key to understanding drug detection windows.
+Saliva tests can identify THC up to 72 hours in certain scenarios, while hair tests may detect traces for up to 90 days.
+These detection periods are relevant for understanding timelines used in testing environments.

 Test type | Detection time in occasional users | Detection time in regular users |